 The Edible Schoolyard Intensive is intended for established farm to school programs with a demonstrated commitment to an integrated approach to edible education.
 The training is designed for experienced teams with defined roles.
 We encourage programs that have previously participated in the Edible Schoolyard Academy, or equivalent professional development trainings, to apply.

 Before your training begins, you will receive a packet containing accommodation and restaurant recommendations, directions, and a detailed agenda.
 All participants in Edible Schoolyard Trainings will receive a training binder, containing all the take-home materials and resources that will be referenced throughout the programming.
 All training materials will be published online.
-To see last years documents, visit the Academy libraries for the garden, kitchen, and program administration sessions.
+To see last year’s documents, visit the Academy libraries for the garden

 School lunch reform is an integral part of edible education and will be discussed and addressed during the Edible Schoolyard Academy.